I entirely share your concern about the recent announcement about critical care services at our local hospital, the Friarage in Northallerton.

 A large part of the reason for this has to do with changes in clinical guidance from the Royal College of Emergency Medicine which requires more specialist emergency care consultants to work in critical care wards.

-Historically however, the Friarage has been staffed with more generalist consultants who provide both anaesthesia and critical care.
+Historically however, the Friarge has been staffed with more generalist consultants who provide both anaesthesia and critical care.
 A handful of our flexible generalist consultants, essential for our small hospital, are now retiring.

 There is a larger pool of these generalist anaesthesia consultants at the James Cook but it is hard to persuade them to cover critical care at the Friarage as they feel that this is more appropriately done by specialists, given the evolution of medical training and guidance from their Royal College.

 And that in essence is the problem.
 Money is not the primary issue.
-Finding what amounts to around a handful of specific doctors to work at the Friarage is.
+In fact, it has been confirmed to me that the new model will actually cost £1.7 million more to run each year.
+Finding what amounts to around a handful of specific doctors to work at the Friarage is the issue.

 Going forward I am continuing to meet the Trust’s senior managers and staff about their permanent plans for the hospital.